By Jes Mason, Heidi Lee, Thea Gribilas and Sarah Tomlinson

-Videos posted on social media show a rope tied to the head of the statue and it being forcibly pulled down from its pedestal.
+Videos posted to social media show a rope tied to the head of the statue and it being forcibly pulled down from its pedestal.

-The statue’s destruction comes after years of calls for the statue to be removed and for Ryerson University to be renamed, as Egerton Ryerson was one of the key architects of Canada’s residential school system.
+The statue’s destruction comes after years of calls for the statue to be removed from campus and for Ryerson University to be renamed, due to Egerton Ryerson’s involvement in creating Canada’s residential school system.

 The debate around the statue and renaming Ryerson was amplified after the remains of 215 children were found at the former Kamloops Indian Residential School at the end of May.

 Last week, children’s shoes were placed at the foot of the statue to commemorate the lives of the 215 children found.
 The statue was also painted with phrases such as “racist,” “215” and “shame.”

 After the statue fell, protesters took turns writing phrases like “murderer” and “go to hell” at the base of the statue.